 Amanda writes, “though people seem to be very touched when we talk about other countries and people groups who need to have the gospel represented, there is very little interaction about it after the service… African people really need to have a personal experience to start to understand what missions is really about.”

-As such, the Moyos are partnering with Foundations for Cross-Cultural Education Zambia to encourage personal cross-cultural encounters and lay a foundation for a personal call into mission for local people.
+As such, the Moyos are partnering with a local charity in Zambia to encourage personal cross-cultural encounters and lay a foundation for a personal call into mission for local people.

 “Cultural differences have highlighted the need for current cross-cultural workers to raise awareness within the existing Church of the lostness of the world outside Zimbabwean borders.”

 Many cross-cultural workers sent out from western cultures are well-supported financially by friends and family in their sending churches.
 The challenge in mobilising Africans to mission is that the financial backing of missions is still low in many African contexts.
 So would-be missionaries must seek God’s provision elsewhere to ensure the financial sustainability of their ministry.
 This is where GARLIC and GOATS play a role.

 When they first moved to Zimbabwe in 2016, the words of 1 Thessalonians 4 encouraged Amanda and Sipho to a practical ministry.
 They were strongly convicted of the importance of hard work or, as Amanda describes, “using whatever is in your hand, or what the environment of the people group supports best, [which can] flourish, generate profit and give credibility to those going out.”
 G.A.R.L.I.C uses the practical provision of crops to farm in a sustainable way, generating income to train and support local missionaries.